idun-project/idun-vice/README.md

 If you want to build modified Vice binaries for other platforms, then start in directory `vice` and build things the normal way using `configure` and `make`.

-### Using without Idun Cartridge
+### Using without idun-cartridge

 - You will need to edit `~/.config/idunrc.toml` and comment out the setting for `io.serial` such as shown below.
-This will prevent the idun software from continually trying to connect with the cartridge, otherwise it's unusable!
+This will stop the RPi continually trying to re-connect with the cartridge, otherwise it's unusable!
 ```
 [io]
 #serial 	= "/dev/ttyAMA0"
 ```
+- You will also need to make an addition to `/etc/systemd/system/idun.service`.
+In the section under `[Service]`, add an additional line
+    + `Environment=IDUN_MODE_SWITCH=False`
+    + This variable is used to toggle whether the Mode switch is seen as enabled when you don't have an actual idun-cart connected to the RPi.
 - To connect to the RPi from a PC running the emulator, make sure `io.devsock` is set as shown below.
 Otherwise, only local connection is allowed!
 ```
 [io]